 You spend a lot of time and energy creating great fundraising campaigns and compelling appeals.
 But how much time do you spend perfecting your donation form?

 There are a few reasons to work on building the best-possible donation form.
 One, it’s an important fundraising asset and all of your posts, emails, and appeals will point to that page.
-Two, a well-optimized form will inspire people to donate.
+Two, a well-optimized form will inspire people to donate, and it will inspire them to donate more!
+In fact, we’ve found that our clean, modern donation forms convert at twice the rate of older style donation forms… and the recurring donation conversion rates actually increased by 173%!

 Why focus on great donation forms?

-Believe it or not, the majority of people who land on your donation form haven’t decided to donate.
-83% of potential donors who visit your form won’t give.
+Believe it or not, most people who land on your donation form haven’t decided to donate.
+On average, 83% of potential donors who visit your form won’t give.
 There are a lot of reasons they don’t donate, but most of those reasons can be boiled down to three categories:

 - Lack of trust (Is this form the right form?
 Am I donating to the right cause?
 Will this organization use my money well?
 Is this a good choice?)